If you’re looking for a bright and fresh Thanksgiving Salad, this is the one with the best seasonal ingredients that you can prep in advance!

 A large round platter filled with the best Thanksgiving Salad made with pears, pomegranate seeds, roasted acorn squash, candied pecans, Parmesan cheese and mixed greens.
 The toppings are arranged over the greens in rows.

-How to serve this Green Salad for Thanksgiving
+How to Serve This Green Salad for Thanksgiving

 This salad is an ideal first course if you serve your Thanksgiving dinner in courses, or it can be served alongside all the traditional Thanksgiving sides.